English Language Proficiency

 You have earned at least one of the following:

-- An associate's or bachelor's degree from a U.S. institution of higher education
+- An associate's or bachelor's degree from an accredited college/university in the U.S.

 - Course equivalency of Miami's first-year (freshman) sequence, English 111 and 112, at another U.S. university or community college (not English as a Second Language courses).
 You must provide an official transcript showing a minimum grade of C or better on BOTH subjects.